sysfce2/godot-docs/classes/class_packedbytearray.rst

 \ **PackedByteArray** also provides methods to encode/decode various types to/from bytes.
 The way values are encoded is an implementation detail and shouldn't be relied upon when interacting with external apps.

+\ **Note:** Packed arrays are always passed by reference.
+To get a copy of an array that can be modified independently of the original array, use :ref:`duplicate<class_PackedByteArray_method_duplicate>`.
+This is *not* the case for built-in properties and methods.
+The returned packed array of these are a copies, and changing it will *not* affect the original value.
+To update a built-in property you need to modify the returned array, and then assign it to the property again.

 .. note::

 	There are notable differences when using this API with C#.
 See :ref:`doc_c_sharp_differences` for more information.